Jumps of Jacobians via orthogonal canonical forms: Introduction

 \subsection{Canonical valuation.}

 More concretely, we can describe $\vcan$ as follows.
-Suppose $\C$ is a regular $R$-model of $C$, by this we mean that $\C/\mathrm{Spec}\,R$ is a regular proper $R$-curve with generic fiber isomorphic to $C/k$.
-Assume the special fiber $\C_s$ is a strict normal crossings divisor, and suppose $E$ is a prime component of the reduced special fiber $\C_{s,\red}$.
+Suppose $\C$ is a regular $R$-model of $C$, by this we mean that $\C/\mathrm{Spec}\,R$ is a regular proper flat $R$-curve with generic fiber isomorphic to $C/k$.
+Assume further that the reduced special fiber $\C_{s,\mathrm{red}}$ is a strict normal crossings divisor, in which case we refer to the model $\C$ as an \emph{snc} $R$-model of $C$.
+Suppose $E$ is a prime component of the reduced special fiber $\C_{s,\red}$.
 Then for $\omega\in V\setminus \{0\}$, we set

 where $\omega$ is viewed as a meromorphic section of the relative canonical sheaf $\omega_{\C/R}$.
+The extra additive terms $\pm1$ make this construction well behaved under tame base change and these have a log-geometric interpretation; see also Definition~\ref{defn: vcan} below.
 We set $v_E(0)\coloneqq\infty$ and where the minimum is taken over the prime components $E$ of $\C_{s,\red}$.
 In fact, the definition of $\vcan$ does not depend on the choice of $\C$; see Section~\ref{subsection: canonical valuation} for details.

 \refstepcounter{equation}